Facts & Features

 At Denton Calvary Academy, students in 9th through 12th grades attend classes on campus Monday, Wednesday, and Friday, and work at home (the satellite classroom) following teacher-constructed assignments under the direction of their parents on Tuesday and Thursday.
 Students are responsible for completing the out-of-class assignments on their own time, with the counsel and supervision of parents.
 Because this structure encourages the development of good time-management and self-discipline, it therefore provides excellent preparation for college.

 By the junior and senior years, students should be fairly independent and may choose to incorporate dual credit classes.
 The flexibility of the University-Model schedule provides upper class-men the opportunity to attend classes both at DCA and a local college and participate in extra-curricular activities or part-time jobs.
 Certainly, adjusting to a university-style schedule while in high school greatly reduces the time it takes to adjust to the schedule and academic rigor of college.

 DCA’s secondary curriculum varies by subject depending on grade level.
 We use a mixture of Christian and secular textbooks.
 However, all curriculum is taught from a biblical world view.
-Refer to the booklist for more specific information.
+Refer to the booklist (found in the Resource Locker) for more specific information.

 The DCA recommended diploma plan requires the following credits:

 - Math – 4 credits (5 for the Distinguished plan)